Icinga/icinga2/doc/9-icinga2-api.md

 In case you get an error message make sure to check the API user credentials.

+When using client certificates for authentication you'll need to pass your client certificate and private key to the curl call:

+    $ curl -k --cert icinga2-node1.localdomain.crt --key icinga2-node1.localdomain.key 'https://icinga2-node1.localdomain:5665/v1/status'

+In case of an error make sure to verify the client certificate and CA.

-The curl parameter `-k` disables certificate verification.
-In order to securely check each connection you'll need to pass the trusted CA certificate using the curl parameter`--cacert`:
+The curl parameter `-k` disables certificate verification and should therefore only be used for testing.
+In order to securely check each connection you'll need to specify the trusted CA certificate using the curl parameter`--cacert`:

     $ curl -u root:icinga --cacert ca.crt 'icinga2.node1.localdomain:5665/v1'

-Using client certificates you'll need to pass your client certificate and the trusted CA certificate from your Icinga 2 instance to the curl call:

-    $ curl --cert icinga2-node1.localdomain.crt --key icinga2-node1.localdomain.key --cacert ca.crt 'https://icinga2-node1.localdomain:5665/v1/status'

-In case of an error make sure to verify the client certificate and CA.

-Read the next chapter on [API permissions](9-icinga2-api.md#icinga2-api-permissions) in order to authorize the newly created API user.
+Read the next chapter on [API permissions](9-icinga2-api.md#icinga2-api-permissions) in order to configure authorization settings for your newly created API user.

 ### <a id="icinga2-api-permissions"></a> Permissions